pantrypoints/sp/content/en/research/euler/mechanica/chapter-06d.md

 ---
 heading: Chapter 6d
-title: "THE CURVILINEAR MOTION OF A FREE POINT IN A RESISTIVE MEDIUM"
+title: "The Curvilinear Motion Of A Free Point In A Resistive Medium"
 date: 2025-03-20
 weight: 4
 description: "Motion is the translation of a body from the place it occupies to another place.
 True rest is a body remaining at the same place."
 author: "Euler"
-c: "darkgoldenrod"
+c: "firebrick"
+draft: true
 ---